 How to Help - A Guide for Students

 Point Park University has several different departments and programs designed to help students maintain well-being and find support in times of challenge.
-This network is housed in departments throughout the university, including The Center for Student Success; Residential and Commuter Resources; Student Activities, Involvement and Leadership; Student Health Center; Campus Police; and the University Counseling Center.
+This network is housed in departments throughout the university, and includes The Center for Student Success; Residential and Commuter Resources; Student Activities, Involvement and Leadership; Student Health Center; Public Safety; University Counseling Center; Title IX; Spiritual Life; and Student Engagement, to name a few.
 We ask you to be informed of the network of support and join us in helping students learn how to advocate for their needs and take initiative to seek help when needed - an important life skill.

 Students and developing adults experience a range of emotions, including stress.
 It is important to be aware when someone is in distress, manifesting itself in ways that affect lifestyle or normal function.